 These Arabic lessons fit a broader spectrum, and can be useful for those who need different things from the language.
 Most beginner students will have a handle of survival Arabic by the end of their lesson, which will provide them with enough Arabic to communicate at least at a basic level during short trips to the country, but those who require more would benefit greatly from these sessions.
 Typical students have been those eager to travel all over the world, those buying overseas property, those with foreign spouses, aficionados of Arabic culture and those who just wish to pass a particular Arabic exam.
 Inquire now about our Arabic Courses or Take A Free Arabic Level Test

-Our native speaker qualified Arabic language teachers can train you and your colleagues at your office or home at a time to suit you.
-Classes can be any day of the week (even weekends) in the morning, afternoon or evening.
-In certain circumstances, if your home or office is not suitable, you can take your classes at the trainer's office.
-Lesson books are provided.
+Your colleagues and yourself can be trained by our native-speaking fully-qualified Arabic tutors at a time and location to suit you.
+Classes can take place any day, even weekends, and can happen in the morning, afternoon or evening.
+If the case may be that your home or office is not convenient, there is always the option to take your classes at the office of your teacher.
+Study books for the lesson are provided.
 Inquire now about our Arabic Courses or Take A Free Arabic Level Test

 Those wishing to learn Arabic in groups of 2 or more together (Two-to-One Arabic Lessons or Small Group In-Company Arabic Lessons) can sign up for our group classes.
 All students must be at nearly the same level of Arabic proficiency, must have the same needs from the language, and must be able to study at the same time and place as the others.
 Bookings must be made for all students simultaneously.
 Listen & Learn do not propose group sizes or more than 6-8 people, but In-Company Taster Arabic Lessons can occur with up to 12 people.
 Inquire now about our Arabic Courses or Take A Free Arabic Level Test